spesmilo/electrum-protocol/docs/protocol-basics.rst

 extraneous whitespace between elements; client and server MUST NOT use newlines in such a way.

+Messages SHOULD be :ref:`padded <padding_messages>` to bucketed lengths, and buffered (to introduce delays) to protect against traffic analysis.

 If using JSON RPC 2.0's feature of parameter passing by name, the names shown in the description of the method or notification in question MUST be used.